 How do I Register with your Surgery?

 You need to complete a GMS1 form and Medical questionnaire for each person wishing to register.
 You can complete the form online under the ‘Registering Online’ tab, or you can download the forms and once completed drop into reception.
-Alternatively, can you come into the surgery and request the forms from reception.
+Alternatively, you can come into the surgery and request the forms from reception.

 Do I Live in your Practice Area?